palet-global/palma.py/README.md

 - Uses Hugging Face `Transformers` library for inference
 - Queue and Threads support for multiple inference requests
 - Support for Apple Metal, CUDA and CPU
+- Support for CPU fallback on Apple Metal

 **Supported Platforms**
 - MacOS